truongle1110/truongle1110.github.io/_posts/2025-01-24-first-halloween.md

 ---
 Flashback to 31 October 2023, when I had my first halloween celebration with some friends.

-We first gathered at a Vietnamese bubble tea shop owned by a fellow Vietnamese, and this was the view of the street we experienced at night.
+We first gathered at a bubble tea shop owned by a fellow Vietnamese, and this was the view of the street we experienced at night.

 <div style="text-align: center;">
     <img src="/images/first-halloween/IMG_1611.JPG" alt="Centered Resized Image" width="500" />